EliteAsian123/noa-plus-plugins/README.md

 // Add the ExamplePlugin and make it say "Hello World" nppb.addPlugin(new ExamplePlugin("Hello World"));
 ```
 Yeah, that's it!
 Not much yet.
-More info is *will* available in the Wiki Tab!
+More info is available in the Wiki Tab!

 # Usage - Making Plugins
-Info is *will* available in the Wiki Tab!
+Info *will* available in the Wiki Tab!

 # Thanks
 **MASSIVE** thanks to [Andy Hall](https://github.com/andyhall/) for making this amazing engine in the first place!